Call for Local Meetups

 Our aims with LoG local meetups:

-• Provide a social venue for LoG participants by geographic area.
+• Provide social gatherings following the main LoG conference, organised by geographic area

 • Bring together local research communities around machine learning on graphs and geometry.